diogo-paixao/hversion/readMe.md

 ## 📦 Version

-v0.0.1 – Initial release with file association functionality and version selection UI.
+v0.0.1 – Initial release with file association functionality and version selection with arrows via UI.